Guide To Using FSC Trademarks On Your Packaging

 Other incorrect usage

-Please do not alter the supplied FSC packaging logos when creating your artwork.
-Common examples of what cannot be done are included below.
+Do not alter the supplied FSC packaging logos when creating your artwork.
+Common examples of what cannot be done include:

 Do not squash